mmai/piquetBook/src/playingTheCards.md

 B's score is fifty.

-A's first care should be to see whether B can possibly make fifty, which saves the rubicon.Whatever he has discarded, he cannot score more than forty-seven.
+A's first care should be to see whether B can possibly make fifty, which saves the rubicon.
+Whatever he has discarded, he cannot score more than forty-seven.

 If A calls, "Forty-eight" in diamonds, B will reply, "Equal", and will declare forty-eight in hearts, his object being to declare equalities.
 A should call twenty-nine for point, which compels a score.
 B should allow this to be good.